Time line for the history of Stonewells

 Note on sources.

-Most information comes from the individual deeds in two batches of deed at the house.
-These are supplemented by a number of other deeds in the Centre for Buckinghamshire Studies at Aylesbury and are prefaced below by “CBS”.
+Most information comes from the individual deeds in two batches of Deeds at the house.
+These are supplemented by a number of other Deeds in the Centre for Buckinghamshire Studies at Aylesbury and are prefaced below by “CBS”.
 Other information is at the National Archives at Kew and prefaced “Nat Arch”.
 Census returns are available on the Internet.

 Pre 1400 There statements in various books and articles conjecturing on the earlier history and Saxon origin of Stonewells.
 These are non-academic sources and appear to be pure speculation with no firm evidence base.